laurakalbag/accessibilityforeveryonedotsite/Content.fragment.md

 ## Audiobook

 This will be available very soon.
-If you need access to the audiobook right now, please send me an email.
+If you need access to the audiobook right now, please [email me](mailto:hello@laurakalbag.com).

-## Library and membership services
+## Libraries and other distributers

-You should also be able to get copies of the ebook from the following stores, apps, library services (no online links available):
+You should also be able to get copies of the ebook from the following stores, apps, and library services (no online links available):

 * Ainosco
 * ALS